-Five Egyptian gold earrings from the 3rd century BC
+Five Egyptian gold earrings from the late 4th – early 3rd century BC

-The small temple at Tukh was probably dedicated to the goddess Isis, and the treasure seems to have been buried in response to some unknown catastrophe in the mid-third century BC.
+The small temple at Tukh was probably dedicated to the goddess Isis, and the treasure seems to have been buried in response to some unknown catastrophe in the mid-3rd century BC.

 These hooped earrings are richly decorated with wire, beads and animal-heads (bull, wild goat, and ram).